mwolfram/CarND-Behavioral-Cloning-P3-mwolfram/writeup_report.md

 model.add(Convolution2D(64, 3, 3, activation="relu"))
 ```

-* The model is is normalized in the model using a Keras lambda layer.
+* The model is normalized in the model using a Keras lambda layer.
 Here is the layer implementation I used (as explained in the intro videos):
 ```python
 model.add(Lambda(lambda x: x / 255.0 - 0.5, input_shape=(160,320,3)))
 ```